PrinceXaine/Expanded-Emerald/README.md

 # Expanded-Emerald
 A ROM hack designed with vanilla Emerald in mind.
+The goal is to expand upon elements already exist in the base game.

 # What isn't Expanded Emerald?
   1. This ROM does not add new generational content, such as: Pokémon, abilities, moves, held items, etc.